apereo/cas/docs/cas-server-documentation/installation/Configuring-Servlet-Container.md

 ## Embedded

 Note that CAS itself ships with an embedded Tomcat container that allows the platform to be self contained as much as possible.
 You **DO
 NOT** need to configure and deploy to an externally configured container.
+Note that by default, the embedded Tomcat container attempts to enable the HTTP2 protocol.

 <div class="alert alert-info"><strong>Note</strong><p>
 Remember that mostly all aspects of the embedded container can be controlled via the CAS properties.
 See <a href="Configuration-Properties.html">this guide</a> for more info.